 Formerly known as The Golden Gater, Golden Gate Xpress has long been recognized as an innovator in the college media space.
-It was one of the first student newspapers to publish online and it has garnered awards for its photography, multimedia storytelling and breaking news coverage.
+It was one of the first student newspapers to publish online and it has garnered awards for its photography, multimedia storytelling, and breaking news coverage.

-The Pacemaker 100 will be honored and presented awards during the ACP centennial celebration planned for the ACP/CMA Fall National College Media Convention, Oct.
+The Pacemaker 100 will be honored and presented with awards during the ACP centennial celebration planned for the ACP/CMA Fall National College Media Convention, Oct.
 14-17, 2021, in New Orleans.
 The Top 10 of the Pacemaker 100 will also be announced at the presentation.

-The Pacemaker 100 will be showcased in “Empowering Student Journalists,” a commemorative book documenting and celebrating the role of ACP in educating, influencing and promoting the student press.
+The Pacemaker 100 will be showcased in “Empowering Student Journalists,” a commemorative book documenting and celebrating the role of ACP in educating, influencing, and promoting the student press.
 “Empowering Student Journalists” will be released at the New Orleans convention.